top of page

 For many international buyers, Cyprus is not a purely emotional purchase.
 It is a capital allocation decision with lifestyle upside.

 Larnaca has gained attention for exactly this reason.
 It remains more measured in price than some competing coastal markets, yet it benefits from strong accessibility, an improving urban profile and demand from both visitors and residents.
-For investors, this creates a useful balance.
-The entry point can still be attractive, while the long-term case is supported by infrastructure, liveability and a broader shift towards quality residential stock.
+Residential property prices in the district have risen approximately 55% since 2015, and the Central Bank of Cyprus has stated there are no signs of widespread overvaluation.

 Why full-service ownership matters more than many buyers expect